aya49/metaclean3/README.md

 d = MetaCleanFCS(candidate_chans_type=fluo).apply(fcs=f)
 ```

-`rm_outliers` (default: 'all'): MetaClean3.0 detects and removes outliers so they do not skew MetaClean3.0's judgement when removing anomalous events.
+`rm_outliers` (default: 'all'): MetaClean3.0 detects and removes outliers so they do not skew MetaClean3.0's judgement when removing low-quality events.
 If, in the final results, you do not want to remove all of these outliers, you can specify to keep them by setting `rm_outliers` to `'all'`.
 If you want to keep some of the less outlying events, set this parameter to 'some' and if you want to remove all outliers, set this parameter to 'none'.

 ```python
 d = MetaCleanFCS(rm_outliers='all').apply(fcs=f)